archzaq/Jamf/JamfCommands.md

 sudo jamf recon
 ```
 #### Description
-Gathers information about the device and sends its status to Jamf Pro
+Gathers information about the device and sends its status to Jamf Pro<br />
 **Log Location:** `??`

 ## Update